 The Dundurn Historical National Site is forever evolving.
 In its current state, the site offers stunning views, outstanding landscapes, antique architecture, the most amazing kitchen garden and guided tours to learn all about it!
 Wedding or not, if you have any interest is Canadian history Dundurn Castle is certainly worth a visit.
-However, we are talking weddings so, what’s the deal with this 19th century mansion on Burlington Bay?
+However, we are talking weddings so, what’s the deal with this 19th century mansion on Burlington Heights?

 If you’re interested in learning about the stories this property holds, I highly encourage you to experience a guided tour with a costumed interpreter.
 In fact, if you are interested in the history of this location, there is a special War of 1812 tour coming up at the end of August.
 You have to pre-register for this one so if you’d like to go, make sure you get your tickets in advance!
 As a special bonus it comes with an additional family pass for the museum tour so you can return later and share some more of Hamilton’s history with your loved ones.
 This package could very well be the best bang for your buck!

 There are also free Kitchen Garden tours.
 If you’d just like to dip your toe in history, this year the tours are running everyday (except Monday) at 2pm!
 I may also have to retract my previous statement, at $0, the Garden Tour might just be the best bang for your buck.
 The costumed garden staff are delightfully informed and more than able to help inspire further curiosity and conversation.

 Oh, and I nearly forgot, if you have yourself a Hamilton Library Card, the standard Dundurn Museum tours are FREE!
 That’s right, free!
 Soo THIS is the best…ah, let’s just say there are a few great ways to learn more about this historical Hamilton property.